Skip to content

 Heredoc usage

-• Avoid using nested heredoc.
+• Always use single quote hereod, and avoid using nested heredoc.
 Do complex editing with multiple sequential eed edits

 Important: